xwiz/Flutterwave_PHP_v2_Library/README.md

 Simply redirect to the `paymentForm.php` file on your browser to process a payment.

 The vendor folder is committed into the project to allow easy installation for those who do not have composer installed.
-It is recommended to update the project dependencies using;
+It is recommended to update the project dependencies using:

 ```shell
 $ composer install